code4fukui/commander-es/Readme.md

 ### Override exit and output handling

-By default Commander calls `process.exit` when it detects errors, or after displaying the help or version.
+By default Commander calls `Deno.exit` when it detects errors, or after displaying the help or version.
 You can override this behaviour and optionally supply a callback.
 The default override throws a `CommanderError`.

 The override callback is passed a `CommanderError` with properties `exitCode` number, `code` string, and `message`.
 The default override behaviour is to throw the error, except for async handling of executable subcommand completion which carries on.
 The normal display of error messages or version or help